 Depending on your timeline, you could be spending quite some time getting photos taken before the ceremony even begins.
 This may mean you need to do some touching up before walking down the aisle.
-Not a big deal…just have the compact and lip gloss handy!
+Not a big deal…just have the compact and lipstick handy!

 Pro: You’ll have more time to party!

 Most receptions are five hours long, give or take.
-If the couple doesn’t make it to the cocktail hour, their wedding night is really only four hours long!
-Think of It this way – the more photos you take before the ceremony, the fewer you’ll need to take after.
-This allows you, or at least your bridal party, to actually attend and enjoy the cocktail hour.
-You can get all of your bridal party portraits done before the ceremony and then go right into the party afterwards.
+If the couple doesn’t make it to the cocktail hour, their wedding night is really only four hours long.
+Think of it this way – the more photos you take before the ceremony, the fewer you’ll need to take after.
+This allows you (or at least your wedding party) to actually attend and enjoy the cocktail hour.
+You can get all of your wedding party portraits done before the ceremony and then go right into the party afterwards.
 Take pre-ceremony pics and you can actually attend your own cocktail hour, mingle with your guests, grab some munchies, and take it all in!

 Con: You’ll need to be ready earlier.